shnewto/lilac/README.md

 # lilac

-A library exposing symbols to read YAML from a path, to unpack that YAML into parts, and ultimately to construct some objects for repurposing.
+lilac is a simple library for getting the value of any field in a YAML file as a string.

 ## Summary

-lilac is a simple library to retrieve the value of any YAML field by specifying its path.
 Take this example yaml:

 ```yaml
 lilac-params: